 Part time 48 Month(s)

-During the first two years participants undertake modules covering key social justice issues, approaches and theories, as well as research methods.
-In years 3 and 4 they undertake research and write a thesis supported by a supervisor.
-Participants benefit from studying within a cohort of students who act as critical friends and a support network.
+During the first two years, you’ll undertake modules covering key social justice issues, approaches and theories, as well as research methods.
+In years 3 and 4, you’ll move on to undertake research and write a thesis, which is produced under the close supervision of a subject expert and will contribute new knowledge to the scholarly community.

 Duration: 4 years, part-time

-Entry requirements: A good honours degree and preferably a Masters degree, or its equivalent
+Entry requirements: A good honours degree and usually a taught Masters degree, or its equivalent

 Assessment: Combination of assessed coursework and thesis